Transformer Nameplate Details Explained

 Transformer Nameplate Information

-Following are the key information which are provided on the transformer nameplate from the manufacturer.
+Following is the key information which is provided on the transformer nameplate from the manufacturer.

 Serial number Number of phases